gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

 ---

-## What are resources?
+## What are Resources?
 (Disks, kernels, binaries, etc.)

 - gem5 resources are prebuilt artifacts that can be used to run gem5 simulations.

-- gem5 resources are categorized by 13 different categories (binary, kernel, etc) and 6 different ISAs (ARM, x86, risc-v, etc).
+- Each gem5 resource falls into one of 13 categories (such as binary or kernel) and supports one of 6 ISAs (including ARM, x86, and RISC-V).

-- For more information about categories: [resources.gem5.org/category](https://resources.gem5.org/category)
+- For more information about categories, visit [resources.gem5.org/category](https://resources.gem5.org/category)

-- [gem5 resources website](https://resources.gem5.org) is an easy way to search for the resources you want to use.
+- The [gem5 resources website](https://resources.gem5.org) is an easy way to search for the resources you want to use.
+  - There are filters based on category, ISA, and gem5 version that help you narrow down the resources based on your requirements.

 ---